-You’re going to love my Pasta Fagioli soup, loaded with ditalini pasta, cannellini beans, pancetta, vegetables and a deliciously flavorful tomato broth this hearty soup is the perfect addition to your dinner table!
+You’re going to love my Pasta Fagioli soup, loaded with ditalini pasta, cannellini beans, pancetta, vegetables, and a deliciously flavorful tomato broth.
+This hearty soup is the perfect addition to your dinner table!

 If you’ve never heard of this Classic Italian Soup, let me start by sharing how to pronounce its name correctly.
 Can you say Pasta Fazool?

-This easy to make traditional Italian soup is a satisfying dish that will warm your body and your soul, it’s the ultimate comfort food.
+This easy-to-make traditional Italian soup is a satisfying dish that will warm your body and your soul, it’s the ultimate comfort food.

-Ingredients to make Pasta Fagioli
+Ingredients to make Pasta Fagioli Soup

 Let’s start by gathering the ingredients we need to make Pasta Fagioli.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.